SSpzcee/Asunder-PHB/phb/md/Hyper Elements.md

 This didn’t prevent the entrepreneur from running a notorious sequence of famous and incredibly profitable scams, using his newly developed technique, the spree lasting for a whole ten years until the Ninja Villages stepped in to hunt him down.
 Seeing the use of Crystal Ninjutsu on the battlefield, the man was eventually let go in exchange for teaching the ninja that caught him how to use his techniques.

 Effects:

-Any Doton Ninjutsu can be changed to a Crystal Ninjutsu by adding \+5 to its chakra cost, and has the following effects:
+Any Doton Ninjutsu can be changed to a Crystal Ninjutsu by adding +5 to its chakra cost, and has the following effects:

-* If the Jutsu has a number of uses and/or degrades over time, these uses/time degradation are doubled.
+If the Jutsu has a number of uses and/or degrades over time, these uses/time degradation are increased by 1 or 10 IC..
-* If a Jutsu has an upkeep, its effects last for 20 IC after dropping it.
+If a Jutsu has an upkeep, its effects last for 20 IC after dropping it.
-* If a Jutsu crafts a construct with some HP value, this value is increased by 50%.
+If a Jutsu crafts a construct with some HP value, it gains a Rank * 20 DR.
-* Crystal Ninjutsu inflict slashing wounds, unless the specific jutsu specifies otherwise.
+Crystal Ninjutsu always inflict slashing wounds
-* Anyone hit by a Crystal Ninjutsu of any type gets a status of “Crystals” equal to the CHA cost of the jutsu/5.
+Anyone hit by a Crystal Ninjutsu of any type gets a status of “Crystals” equal to the CHA cost of the jutsu/5.
 “Crystals” fully stacks with itself.

 Crystals:
 When somebody is hit by Crystal Ninjutsu, crystals start growing on them as well as everything around them.
-Track when you first take any ranks of Crystal, 30 IC from the IC you take your first rank of Crystal on, a shatter occurs.
+Track when you first take any ranks of Crystal, 50 IC from the IC you take your first rank of Crystal on, a shatter occurs.

 Shatter:
 When a Crystal Ninjutsu reaches the end of its duration, uses all of its limited uses, or is destroyed, a “Shatter” occurs.
-When a “Shatter” occurs, it causes a chain reaction, shattering all Crystal Ninjutsu on the battlefield.
+When a “Shatter” occurs, it causes a chain reaction, shattering all Crystal Ninjutsu within 1,000 Yards.
+Each shatter occurs separately, calculating defenses and damages accordingly but interrupts used to defend shatter don’t increase your IC.

 All Crystal Ninjutsu and all ranks of “Crystals” are removed from anyone who has them.
 For every person who had any ranks of “Crystals” on them, everyone within (Your NDB) range of that person (Including that person) is targeted by an attack using your Ninjutsu Accuracy.
-For the Target that actually had the Crystal Status Effect on them that Shattered, they
+For the Target that actually had the Crystal Status Effect on them that Shattered, they immediately take half the damage and can defend the other half normally.

-The attack has an area of (NDB \* 1.5), and it does (Ranks of Crystal)d10, and counts as (Ranks of Crystal \* 2\) speed for Damage and Interrupt purposes.
-The Damage Type is Slashing.

-Structures and other Crystal Ninjutsu creations created by Crystal Ninjutsu but don't actually hit anyone explode as if they had Crystal ranks equal to 1+CHA cost/4
+Structures and other Crystal Ninjutsu creations created by Crystal Ninjutsu but don't actually hit anyone explode as if they had Crystal ranks equal to 1\+CHA cost/5

-Crystal Ninjutsu costs 1 talent point and can only be taken if you have an affinity in Doton.
+The attack has an area of (NDB \* 1.5), and it does (Ranks of Crystal)d20 Slashing damage and is treated as speed 10 for the purposes of defending.

 ## **Tempest Release**